AjayKumarGogineni/vlm-inference/README.md

 **Dataset**

-You will be provided with 270 TikTok videos in .mp4 format ([Google Drive](https://drive.google.com/drive/folders/1ZexqdCYpCQPpSjxL38Y8NpvPNCz_lJwH?usp=drive_link)) where the length varies from 5 seconds to 5 minutes.
+You will be provided with 270 TikTok videos in .mp4 format and their corresponding transcripts in .txt files (available on [Google Drive](https://drive.google.com/drive/folders/1ZexqdCYpCQPpSjxL38Y8NpvPNCz_lJwH?usp=drive_link)).
+Each video has a unique file name, and the video durations range from approximately 5 seconds to 5 minutes.
 Your goal is to generate this information for each video using a Vision Language Model (VLM):

 * Summary: A detailed and factual summary of the video content (no hallucinations).
 * Category: One label selected from a predefined set of categories.